 Eight to ten million lost, abandoned, and homeless pets enter animal shelters each year in North America.
 Approximately two million pets that are reported missing each year may be victims of theft.
 Only 14% of dogs and cats who end up in animal shelters return to their homes.
 Without proper identification, it is difficult to reunite pets with their owners.
 Microchipping offers you a permanent method of identifying your pet.
 Registering your pet's microchip enables us to help get your pet home.

-The SA Humane Society microchips all shelter animals and offers microchipping to the public onsite and at certain events, through the 24PetWatch Microchip Identification service.
+The San Antonio Humane Society microchips all shelter animals and offers microchipping to the public onsite and at certain events, through the 24PetWatch Microchip Identification service.
 Please call (210-226-7461) to schedule an appointment today.
 The microchip comes with a free ID tag for your animal's collar with its microchip number and 24PetWatch phone number and website address.

 The Importance of microchipping